Ridgeland, MS Earlobe Repair with Faces PLLC

 - Help your ears heal after significant injury.

-- Allow you to wear earrings normally again, including studs.
+- Allow you to wear earrings normally again.

 - Give your earlobes a more youthful shape to complement the results of facelift surgery.

 Who Makes a Good Candidate for Earlobe Repair?

 Earlobe repair might be right for you if you meet any of the following criteria:

 - You have worn heavy earrings for many years.
 With age, the skin loses its elasticity because the collagen and elastin in it slowly break down.
 This, combined with the effects of gravity, cause the earlobes to become stretched with the repeated use of heavy, dangling earrings.
 If the holes in your ears have become elongated over time, to the point where you cannot wear ear studs anymore, you may benefit from earlobe repair surgery.